Open Inventor

 Nodes and Fields

-Open Inventor has many different kinds of nodes that you can put into a scene graph.
-One kind of node is used to describe cones, another kind of node is used to describe the surface appearance of objects, etc. Each of these kinds of nodes is referred to as a class.
-All the nodes in a particular class have the same kinds of properties, like height, or width, or location.
-During traversing the scene graph each node depending from its fields modifies the traversal state, which is a collection of elements or parameters.
+Open Inventor has many different types of nodes that can be included in a scene graph.
+One type of node describes cones, while another type is used to define the surface appearance of objects, among others.
+Each of these node types is referred to as a class.
+All nodes in a particular class share the same types of properties, such as height, width, or location.
+During the traversal of the scene graph, each node modifies the traversal state based on its fields, which is a collection of elements or parameters.

 Images/panel.png

-This picture shows a panel with the fields of the directional light node used above.
-You can modify using direction, color components and intensity of the light.
-During rendering this properties are applied to the sphere.
+This image shows a panel with the fields of the directional light node used above.
+You can modify the direction, color components, and intensity of the light.
+During rendering, these properties are applied to the sphere.

 The nodes are instances of various Open Inventor classes.
-If you can have more than one instance of any particular class of node, each with different characteristics, how does Open Inventor know if, for example, you want one cone to be tall and another cone to be short?
-It keeps track of this information with fields.
-In the case of the two cones you would set the height field differently for each cone.
-Different classes of nodes have different collections of fields for you to use.
-Learning how to use a node class involves learning what the fields are, what values they can have, and what effect different field values will have on your scene when you view it.
+If you can have more than one instance of any particular class of node, each with different characteristics, how does Open Inventor know, for example, if you want one cone to be tall and another cone to be short?
+Open Inventor keeps track of this information using fields.
+In the case of the two cones, you would set the height field differently for each cone.
+Different classes of nodes have distinct collections of fields for you to use.
+Learning how to use a node class involves understanding what the fields are, what values they can have, and how different field values will affect your scene when viewed.

 Field Connections

 It is possible to connect two or more fields so that they share the same value.
-If the field value for the source (there can only be one source) of the connection changes, Open Inventor automatically updates the value for the field on the destination end of the connection.
+If the field value for the source (there can only be one source) of the connection changes, Open Inventor automatically updates the value of the field at the destination end of the connection.
 One important use of field connections is in animation.
-Since the values of the fields in the nodes help to determine what a scene looks like, if you use connections that will make field values change over time, your scene will change appearance over time, which is done by so called engines.
+Since the values of the fields in the nodes help determine the appearance of a scene, using connections that cause field values to change over time will result in your scene changing appearance over time, which is achieved through so-called engines.